IMTEK-Sensors/CO2FreiMon/README.md

 <img src="CO2Monitor.jpg" width="400">

 ## About
-This repo contains code to operate a Sensirion SCD30 CO2 sensor connected to an Adafruit Feather M0 and a Adafruit 3.5" TFT FeatherWing display.
+This repo contains code to operate a Sensirion SCD30 CO<sub>2</sub> sensor connected to an Adafruit Feather M0 and a Adafruit 3.5" TFT FeatherWing display.
 It was created as part of a bachelor thesis on air qualitiy sensors for COVID-19 prevention supported by the Department of Occupational Health and Safety at the University of Freiburg.

 ## Hardware
-* Adafruit Feahter M0
+* Adafruit Feather M0
 * Adafruit 3.5" 480x320 TFT FeatherWing
 * Adafruit DS3231 Precision Real Time Clock Featherwing
-* Sensirion SCD30 - CO<sub>2<sub/> Sensor
+* Sensirion SCD30 - CO<sub>2</sub> Sensor

 ## Library Requirements